jeanmonet/jupyterhub-samlauthenticator/README.md

 ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 --->
+# Modified version of original abandonned repo: working with JupyterHub 5

+Modifications introduced in `samlauthenticator.py`:

+- Compatibility with SP-initiated login: integrating PR https://github.com/HewlettPackard/jupyterhub-samlauthenticator/pull/67 and some additional changes to the SAMLRequest (these may need to be customized to work wity your IdP's requirements).

+- Fixes `_xsrf` issue reported here: https://github.com/HewlettPackard/jupyterhub-samlauthenticator/issues/72.

+- Some additional small changes to make it compatible with JupyterHub 5.

 # SAMLAuthenticator for JupyterHub

 [![Build Status](https://travis-ci.com/bluedatainc/jupyterhub-samlauthenticator.svg?branch=master)](https://travis-ci.com/bluedatainc/jupyterhub-samlauthenticator)